doddatpivotal/tkg-lab-e2e-adaptation/docs/02-tbs-base-install.md

 5. Deploy TBS components into your shared services cluster

 >Note: Ensure you have switched your local kube context to your shared services cluster
 >Note: If you specified a new robot account as harbor user, then make sure the account exists and is a member of the $TBS_REPOSITORY

+>Note: If you specified a new robot account as harbor user, then make sure the account exists and is a member of the $TBS_REPOSITORY

 ```bash